roelmagdaleno/callout-block/readme.txt

 == Screenshots ==

 1. Callout box with an icon from the library.
-2. Callout box with a custom icon by using an SVG string.
+2. Callout box with a custom icon (The icon was inserted from a link).
-3. Callout box with a custom icon by using an SVG link.
-4. Style the callout box and its icon.
+3. Callout box with more styling.
+The icon is bigger, the box has a border radius and a left border.
+The paragraph and button were moved by modifying their custom attributes.
+4. Icon Library.
+5. Custom SVG (SVG string and preview).
+You can insert SVG string or from a link.

 == Changelog ==